Federal Direct Stafford Loans (Subsidized and Unsubsidized)

 Private or Alternative Loans

-Alternative loans are private loans offered through a lending institution and not part of federal government programs.
-Alternative loan rates may vary from federal government guaranteed loan.
-Eligibility is based on the credit worthiness of the borrower or co-signer, if applicable.
+Alternative and private loans are funds offered through a lending institution and are not a part of the federal educational loan programs.
+Alternative loan interest rates may be slightly higher than the rates offered for federal student and parent loans.
+Eligibility is based on the credit worthiness of the borrower or co-signer.
 Please contact the lender directly with any questions related to a loan program's specific terms and conditions.
-You have the right to select the education loan provider of your choice.
+You have the right to select the education loan provider of your choice, however you can view and compare some private loan products at the ELM Select Website.

 The Higher Education Opportunity Act of 2008 amended the federal Truth-in-Lending act to include new disclosure requirements and to prohibit certain practices for creditors making private education loans.

-- Lenders will be required to send you new standardized disclosures.
+- Lenders will be required to send you standardized disclosures

-- You will be given a 30-day approval window to accept loans offered.
+- You will be given a 30-day approval window to accept the loans offered